Diclofenac, 25 mg/ml 3 ml 5 pcs

 Inflammatory and degenerative diseases of the musculoskeletal system:

-Rheumatoid, psoriatic, juvenile chronic arthritis, ankylosing spondylitis (Behterev’s disease); gouty arthritis, rheumatic soft tissue lesions, osteoarthritis of peripheral joints and spine (including.
+rheumatoid, psoriatic, juvenile chronic arthritis, ankylosing spondylitis (ankylosing spondylitis); gouty arthritis, rheumatic soft tissue lesions, osteoarthritis of peripheral joints and spine (including with radicular syndrome);

 lumbago, sciatica, neuralgia;